rajindu0x/rajindu0x.github.io/_posts/2023-03-10-Illumination.md

 ![token found](/assets/img/posts/illumination/ss2.png)

 We found the token.
 We can leverage this token to connect to sherlocksec's discord bot.
-Upon decoding the token we get out flag!
+Upon decoding the token we get our flag!
 ![token found](/assets/img/posts/illumination/ss3.png)

+## Lessons learned:
+This scenario underscores the need for developers to handle sensitive information securely, avoiding hardcoded tokens in source code and opting for safer storage methods like environment variables.
+Regular review of commit history helps catch unintended leaks.